DISC Assessment and Personality Test (2023 Guide)

 Type D profiles are labeled as Dominant or Driven.
 While only 9% of the population fit into this bracket, you will typically find D-types in the C-suites and high levels of a business.

 D-types love facing a challenge, moving fast and making decisions faster.
 As employees, D-types thrive when they can work autonomously and make their own decisions, preferring to stay on task and get things done without interference.

-Some descriptions of the D-type include:
+Some descriptions of the DISC Type-D include:

 Often considered natural leaders, Dominant type people tend to be strong and authoritarian, looking for results and being great in a crisis.